Bear-kai/MAML_pytorch/readme.md

         Init param W
         for iteration 1,2,3,... do
             Randomly sample a task T
-            Perform k>1 steps of SGD on task T, starting with W, resulting in W1
+            Perform k>1 steps of SGD on different minibatches of task T, starting with W, resulting in W1
             Update: W := W + lr*(W1-W)
         end for
         Return W